 Most importantly, even if you notice changes to your menstrual cycle, you must continue to take your pill each day at the same time for it to be most effective.

-“If you aren’t happy with the way that Hana is affecting your period or you have questions about it,” says Deborah, “you should discuss this with your pharmacist or doctor.
-It’s important that you feel comfortable with your contraception, so if Hana isn’t working for you there are plenty of other options available.”
+“If you aren’t happy with the way that desogestrel is affecting your period or you have questions about it,” says Deborah, “you should discuss this with your pharmacist or doctor.
+It’s important that you feel comfortable with your contraception, so if this contraceptive pill isn’t working for you then there are plenty of other options available.”

 You can find out more about the other side effects of taking Hana by reading this article.

 *Deborah Evans does not endorse any products or brands.